Clorofila

-Jorge Verdin, known professionally as Clorofila, is one of the pioneers of the Nortec (norteño-techno) musical style that originated in Tijuana, Mexico.
+Jorge Verdín (April 5, 1965 – April 16, 2024), known professionally as Clorofila, was one of the pioneers of the Nortec (norteño-techno) musical style that originated in Tijuana, Mexico.
 Clorofila first came to prominence as a member of Tijuana-based music project Nortec Collective, a group formed by various individual producers and performers.
 He participated on both Nortec Collective albums (Tijuana Sessions Vol 1 and Tijuana Sessions Vol 3) under his Nortec identity Clorofila.
-After the break-up of the collective, Verdin recorded and released two solo albums as Clorofila (Corridos Urbanos and Ahorita Vengo) and two as Tremolo Audio (Visitas and Panorama), and co-wrote and co-produced an album of atmospheric post-rock with Jose Luis Martin under the name Observador.
-Verdin has also created music for theatre and sound design under his name.
+After the break-up of the collective, Verdín recorded and released two solo albums as Clorofila (Corridos Urbanos and Ahorita Vengo) and two as Tremolo Audio (Visitas and Panorama), and co-wrote and co-produced an album of atmospheric post-rock with José Luis Martín under the name Observador.
+Verdín also created music for theatre and sound design under his name.

 Background

 Jorge Verdín was born in Los Angeles, but grew up in Tijuana in the 1970s and 1980s at a time when the city was still considered mainly a tourist town.
 A lifelong obsession with music, which went from British rock bands Led Zeppelin and Pink Floyd to British post-punk and synth-pop bands such as New Order, Cocteau Twins and Depeche Mode, exposed him to the record-cover design from that period, which in turn, led him to study graphic design.
 He studied at the design program at San Diego City College and later earned a bachelor's degree in graphic design from the Art Center College of Design.